xdong05/xdong05.github.io/_pages/home.md

 <p style="font-size: 1.05em; font-weight: 600; margin-top: 25px;">
-  We believe that the most exciting science begins with ambitious questions.
   We enjoy working with students who are excited by mathematical thinking, mechanistic understanding, and the challenge of finding simple, elegant explanations for complex natural phenomena.
-If you are inspired by [big questions](https://www.experimental-history.com/p/science-is-a-strong-link-problem), aspire to do [significant work](https://paulgraham.com/greatwork.html), and enjoy challenging conventional thinking and forging new connections across disciplines, we would love to hear from you <a href="{{ site.url }}{{ site.baseurl }}/vacancies" style="font-weight: 600; text-decoration: none;">(more info)</a>!
+If you are inspired by [big questions](https://www.experimental-history.com/p/science-is-a-strong-link-problem), aspire to do [significant work](https://paulgraham.com/greatwork.html), and enjoy forging new connections across disciplines, we would love to hear from you <a href="{{ site.url }}{{ site.baseurl }}/vacancies" style="font-weight: 600; text-decoration: none;">(more info)</a>!
 </p>